APOLANC008/MAT327-Project_APolanco/README.md

 ### Earthquake Longitude
 ![alt text](LongitudeHist.png)

-From the graph "Frecuency of Earthquakes by Longitude", the distribution of earthquake frecuencies by longitude have two major peaks, therefore it has a bimodal shape.
+From the graph "Frequency of Earthquakes by Longitude", the distribution of earthquake frequencies by longitude have two major peaks, therefore it has a bimodal shape.
 This indicates that earthquakes are more frequent around two separate longitude ranges.
 The x-axis represents longitude values, ranging from approximately -180 to 180 degrees.
 It can be observed that one peak is centered between -180 and -150 degrees longitude, while the other is centered around 150 and 180 degrees longitude.
 The y-axis indicates the frequency of earthquakes observed at each longitude interval.
-The data graph shows that the distribution is not assymetrical, meaning there is more frequency activity at the ends than near the center.
+The data graph shows that the distribution is not asymmetrical, meaning there is more frequency activity at the ends than near the center.

 ## Outliers Presented on Earthquake Database

 To the analysis of the Earthquake database, the data choose to study have being the magnitude, longitude, latitude, and depth of recorded earthquake.
-However, from the analysis of the presented histograms, it have been concluded that the recorded data for the Depth of the earthquake present a high peak at the left of the graph, which indicates the presence of some outliers that might result in the alterating of the statical measures of the center.
-Therefore, when performing the require measures calculations, it will also be calculated the **Trimmed Mean** to present the comparision on how the outliers have been altering the overall central tendency for the Depth data.
+However, from the analysis of the presented histograms, it have been concluded that the recorded data for the Depth of the earthquake present a high peak at the left of the graph, which indicates the presence of some outliers that might result in the alteration of the statical measures of the center.
+Therefore, when performing the require measures calculations, it will also be calculated the **Trimmed Mean** to present the comparison on how the outliers have been altering the overall central tendency for the Depth data.
 ![alt text](DepthHist_Trim.png)

 On the above image "The Frequency of Earthquake by Depth with Trimmed Mean", the distribution of earthquake depths is displayed.
 Also, it can be observed a vertical red dashed line which represent the data that will be excluded from the analysis, in order to reduce the impact of this extreme values on the mean.